underguiz/api-management-ref/readme.md

 ## About

-This project implements a reference architecture for the Azure API Management service with a central instance into a hub network to publish apis deployed in spoke networks, both public and privately.
+This project implements a reference architecture for the Azure API Management service with a central instance into a hub network to publish apis deployed in spoke networks, both publicly and privately.

 It uses private link, private dns zones configurations and resource settings ready for at-scale, highly-available and secure by default scenarios.